dxlliv/planner/core/README.md

   Drag and drop your media or configure it in the old-fashioned way.

+- **Plan your everything**
+  You will be able to plan posts, reels, stories and highlights in a while.

 - **A wide range of media**
   It supports both local and remote images, videos, albums and iframes.

-- **Plan your everything**
-  You will be able to plan posts, reels, stories and highlights in a while.

 - **Limitless changes**
-  Edit your media as much as you want and build your definitive profile.
+  Edit your media as much as you want and build your definitive grid.

 - **Backup your account**